lanarhmd/GroupB_Project/README.md

     ![image](https://user-images.githubusercontent.com/96851738/151143251-31416527-c024-41a6-b8a6-fe99f09e18f7.png)

   <li>Log in and Register Page
-     First time User need to register their account and then log in to enter the website page.
+    <p> First time User need to register their account and then log in to enter the website page.
 The data will be save in the phpmyadmin database.
+User need to register their name, email and also the password </p>

  ![Screenshot (206)](https://user-images.githubusercontent.com/96851738/151144947-4cab144b-2ab7-484c-90af-e878d05aa643.png)